Where Did Those Pink and Blue Striped Hospital Baby Blankets Come From?

 The origin of this receiving blanket is actually fairly simple.
 It was all started by a healthcare linen supply company named Medline, located in Mundelein, Illinois, and by A.L.
 Mills, to be exact.

 His original job was to make butcher aprons, and eventually, that led him to create surgical attire.
 As it became more common for women to give birth in the hospital setting as opposed to at home, the drab cloth that hospitals were using as a baby blanket was in need of an appealing upgrade.
 That’s where Mills came in.

 He settled on the white, pink, and blue combination because it was simple, so it wouldn’t detract from the real focus of the event (the baby), and it also kept the receiving blanket gender-neutral so the blanket could remain versatile.

 And his intentions behind the design were picked up…a lot.
 Every year, Medline sells approximately 1.5 million of this design, which has been called the Kuddle-Up blanket.

 Need Baby Blankets for Your Medical Facility?

-The best way to acquire these blankets for your hospital isn’t to simply purchase.
+The best way to acquire these blankets for your hospital isn’t to simply purchase them.
 You may instead want to consider getting your baby blankets through a medical linen rental company.

 This is because of the potentially steep costs that linen loss from baby blankets poses to your hospital.
 Linen loss is the result of parents stealing these receiving blankets, as well as employees incorrectly laundering the baby blankets.
 When your business experiences linen loss, you have to pay the price of replacing each and every receiving blanket.

-At MEDtegrity, our partners carry an assortment of patterns for our baby blankets, but also include that classic white cotton, flannelized blanket with the blue and pink stripes that your hospital might be looking for.
-All of the receiving blankets in our line are soft, warm and comforting.
+At MEDtegrity, our partners carry an assortment of patterns for our baby blankets, but also include that classic white cotton, flannel blanket with the blue and pink stripes that your hospital might be looking for.
+All of the receiving blankets in our line are soft, warm, and comforting.